-- In the Expression pane, enter the following expression:
+- In the Expression pane, type:

-$feature.TotalCyclistCasualties > 0 && $feature.LATITUDE > 0
+$feature.TotalCyclistCasualties > 0 & $feature.LATITUDE > 0

 - Click Apply to apply the expression.

-- For Bin type, choose Hexagon.
+- For Bin type, select Hexagon.

-- Click Show advanced options.
+- Click Advanced options.

 - For Statistic, choose Sum.

-- For Output field name leave the default TotalCyclistCasualties_Sum.
+- For Output field name, leave the default TotalCyclistCasualties_Sum.

 - Click Complete to save the new output.

-The new Feature layer (new) output will be added after the Aggregate Points tool you added previously.
+The new Feature Layer (new) output will be added after the Aggregate Points tool you added previously.

-Start the analytic
+Start the big data analytic

-At this point, you have successfully configured a big data analytic.
+You successfully configured a big data analytic.
 The analytic will load millions of records from a delimited text file using a defined schema, process the event records through a variety of tools, and write the analysis output to a new feature layer.
 Next, you will start the NYC Cyclist Accidents big data analytic.

 Explore the analytic results in a web map

 When you started the big data analytic in the previous section, an output feature layer was created.
-You will now open that output layer in a web map and view the results of the big data analysis on the NYC cyclist accident data.
+You will now open that output feature layer in a web map and view the results of the big data analysis on the NYC cyclist accident data.

-Output layers created by real-time or big data analytics do not appear on the layers page until the analytic has successfully run and generated output.
+Output layers created by real-time or big data analytics do not appear on the Layers page until the analytic has successfully run and generated output.

 - Change the basemap to Dark Gray Canvas.

-- For the Select a drawing style step, choose Counts and Amounts (Color) and click OPTIONS.
+- For the Select a drawing style step, choose Counts and Amounts (Color) and click Options.

-- Check the Classify Data checkbox.
+- Check the Classify Data check box.

 - Pan and zoom around the web map to explore the results of the big data analysis.
-Identify areas that had more cyclist related injuries and deaths to those areas with less.
+Identify areas that had more cyclist-related injuries and deaths to those areas with less.